Product Strategy Support

 Practical outputs linked directly to those objectives

-Decisions, options, and trade-offs set out explicitly
+Decisions, options, and trade-offs are set out explicitly

 Defined ownership and next steps